Skip to content

 • section - Title of the section.

-• hidden - Controls whether the custom field section is displayed in the landing page (introduced in v12.0.0b1).
+• hide_from_landing_page - Controls whether the custom field section is displayed in the landing page.

 • fields - Ordered list of fields to be included in the section.